revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 - Internal or Embedded stands second in the priority list and overrides the styles in the external style sheet.

 - External style sheets have the least priority.
-If there are no styles defined either in the inline or internal style sheet then external style sheet rules are applied for the HTML tags.
+If there are no styles defined either in the inline or internal style sheet, then external style sheet rules are applied for the HTML tags.

 </blockquote>
 </details>